frankshearar/Home/[Spec]-Transitive-Warning-Properties.md

 1. Turn off transitive NoWarn -
 Do we need a way for users to turn off the propagation of `NoWarn` transitively?
 If so the options are -
-   * Add a switch to restore. - `restore -NotransitiveProperties`
+   * Add a switch to restore. - `restore --NotransitiveNoWarn`
    * An msbuild property that users can set to true if they do not want transitive `NoWarn`. - `msbuild /t:restores /p:NoTransitiveNoWarn=True`

 2. Transitive `WarningsAsErrors` -